Drubilka/CFloader/README.md

 ## Help

-* You can find step by step for map creators [here](https://github.com/Drubilka/CFloader/wiki)
+* You can find step by step guide for map creators [here](https://github.com/Drubilka/CFloader/wiki)
 * If you need help please go to [ZML-> cfloader-feedback](https://discord.com/channels/935587204170915890/953408311334678618)

 ## Authors